 I know, I know.
 It’s bikini season, what was I thinking?!
 And this is probably why Natasha is so adorable and tiny, but I was in the mood for a sweet, rich scone that could double as dessert if paired with ice cream.

 Whoamikidding?
 I have totally been eating them for breakfast.
 For shame!
+In all honesty, sometimes I even rotate between these and another strawberry favorite: Classic Strawberry Shortcake with Whipped Cream.

-I bumped up the sugar, used heavy cream instead of half & half, and added a dash of vanilla, and the result was decadently delicious!
+For this scones recipe, I bumped up the sugar, used heavy cream instead of half & half, and added a dash of vanilla, and the result was decadently delicious!
 They are rich, thick and chewy and each bite has strawberries and a hint of lemon!
 The tops are crisp with a generous sprinkling of turbinado sugar.
 Perfection!

 No dry, crumbly scones here.
 I am not okay with dry or puffy scones.
 These beauties are moist with a rich texture that matches the sublime flavor!